SmartYouTubeTV/smartyoutubetv.github.io/_includes/main_en.md

 #### What to Choose?
 The **Stable** version is intended for the general users.
 Please, try it in the first place.
-Immediately after start of the **Stable** version you will see four different launchers: 720, 1080, 4K and 4K alt.
+Immediately after start of the **Stable** version you will see four different launchers: 1080 Main, 1080 Alt, 4K Main and 4K Alt.
 They may have different performance depending on the device.
 Try launchers one by one until you find best one.
 Also, 4K launchers supports QHD and UHD playback.

 **Kids** version is the video service for early childhood education.
 [More info](https://kids.youtube.com)